wwt/git-foundations/docs/sections/section_1.md

 A WWT-built Docker Image provides a ready-to-use environment for the Git hands-on exercises.
 The Docker Container already has Git software installed and you don't need any Docker experience for these exercises.
 Just make sure you have [Docker Desktop](https://www.docker.com/products/docker-desktop "Docker Desktop Download") installed and running on your Windows or macOS computer and we will walk you through the development environment setup.

 !!! tip
-    :bulb: You can use your terminal/shell program to confirm your Docker environment is ready for use with the following command:
+    You can use your terminal/shell program to confirm your Docker environment is ready for use with the following command:

 ```shell
 docker info
 ```

+!!! success
-:clap: If your output looks something like this, you are all set:
+    If your output looks something like this image, you are all set:

 ![docker-info](../images/docker-info.png "docker info")

 ---

+!!! failure
-:exclamation: If you see an error message similiar to the example below, make sure you installed Docker Desktop and that Docker Desktop is running.
+     If you see an error message similiar to the example below, make sure you installed Docker Desktop and that Docker Desktop is running.
 You may also review the [Docker Desktop Installation Documentation](https://docs.docker.com/desktop/ "Docker Desktop Installation Documentation").

 ![docker-info-bad](../images/docker-info-bad.png "docker info - Docker not running")